estnltk/estnltk/docs/index.rst

     segmented = segmenter(analyzer(tokenizer(text)))

-Clause segmenter requires that the input text has been tokenized (split into sentences and words) and morphologically analyzed (and also disambiguated, if possible).
+Clause segmenter requires that the input text has been tokenized (split into sentences and words) and morphologically analyzed and disambiguated (the program also works on morphologically ambiguous text, but the quality of the analysis is expected to be worse than on morphologically disambiguated text).

 The segmenter annotates clause boundaries between words, and start and end locations of embedded clauses.
 Based on the annotation, each word in the sentence is associated with a clause index.
 Following is an example on how to access both the initial clause annotations, and also clause indexes of the words::